Alerce Milenario: Dendrochronology research needed

 Dendrochronology (or tree-ring dating) is the scientific method of dating tree rings (also called growth rings) to the exact year they were formed.
 As well as dating them, this can give data for dendroclimatology, the study of climate and atmospheric conditions during different periods in history from wood.
-Ed Cook from Columbia University has stated “The only way to truly determine the age of a tree is by dendrochronologically counting the rings and that requires all rings being present or accounted for”.
+Ed Cook from Columbia University has stated "The only way to truly determine the age of a tree is by dendrochronologically counting the rings and that requires all rings being present or accounted for".

 However, the method dendrochronology comes with challenges, primarily due to the need to examine the internal of a tree.
 This can cause damage, and the borers used can be insufficient for the width of some trees, particularly older species where the internal core is damaged or rotten.
+Jonathan Barichivich and Antonio Lara, of the Austral University of Chile, bored a partial hole into the tree as far as possible without damaging it.
+They used an increment borer—a T-shaped drill to excise a narrow cylinder of wood without harming the tree.

 The method has so far yielded evidence of approximately 2400 growth rings, but because the borer used could not reach the center of the tree, modelling was used to predict an overall age estimate of more than 5,000 years with 80% certainty.